-Students in the program learn about anatomy, physiology, surgical technology and surgical procedures.
+Students in the program learn about anatomy, physiology, aseptic technique and surgical procedures.
 Training takes place in the classroom, laboratory and clinics.

 Associate of Applied Science

 The goal of the Surgical Technology Associate of Applied Science degree program is to prepare competent, entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
-Graduates of the program will be able to apply fundamental theoretical knowledge in the practice of surgical technology; acquire and evaluate emerging surgical knowledge; effectively and safely manipulate surgical equipment, instruments and supplies; consistently maintain sterile techniques; demonstrate the ability to maintain a stable emotional state, even under stressful conditions, which enables the effective use of reason and good judgment in patient care situations; and demonstrate the formation of a strong sterile conscience.
+Graduates of the program will be able to apply fundamental theoretical knowledge in the practice of surgical technology; acquire and evaluate emerging surgical knowledge; effectively and safely manipulate surgical equipment, instruments and supplies; consistently maintain sterile techniques; and demonstrate the formation of a strong sterile conscience.

 The program has limited enrollment and admits one class each fall.
 The prerequisite courses must be completed or in progress prior to application for program admission.
 Prospective students should contact the Surgical Technology Program director for admission deadlines.
 Applicants must be in excellent physical health and be able to perform the rigorous physical tasks required of the profession.
 In addition, candidates must have a stable emotional temperament to be able to function safely and use good judgment under stressful conditions.
 Drug screening and criminal background checks may be required by clinical affiliates for those accepted into the program.

 Graduates from surgical technology typically start in entry level positions in hospitals and medical clinics.

 Visit Career Coach for additional information about Surgical Technologists.